Spencer-Sch/Calculator_2.0/README.md

 Update #11

-- Finished adding tests for user-events on number buttons.
+- Finished adding tests for user-events on number buttons ("App.numberButtons.test").
 All tests passing successfully.

 Update #12

 - Moved "data-testid" property in "DisabledButton", "MiscButton", "NumberButton", and "OperatorButton" components onto the actual button element.

-- Began to add tests to "App.operatorButton.test" to test operator buttons.
+- Began to add tests to "App.operatorButtons.test" to test operator buttons.

 - Added "data-testid" attribute to "EquationOutput" component in order to access for tests.

 Update #13

+- Completed tests in "App.operatorButtons.test".
+All tests passing successfully.

+Update #14

-- Completed tests in "App.operatorButton.test".
+- Completed tests in "App.miscButtons.test".
 All tests passing successfully.